PokemonGoMap/RocketMap/docs/extras/Community-Tools.md

 Some useful tools made by the community for the community

 ## [ptc-acc-gen](https://github.com/FrostTheFox/ptc-acc-gen)
 A PTC account generation script, generates any # of accounts.
 ToS verification/trainer name setting via PogoPlayer.
 Google Scripts script to accept email verification included.
 Outputs in .csv format.
-Semi-auto (manually finish captcha) and automatic (Automatically finish captcha using 2captcha) modes.
+Semi-auto (Manually finish captcha) and automatic (Automatically finish captcha using 2captcha) modes.

 ## [PTC Account Generator](https://github.com/skvvv/pikapy)
 ### An automation script that can create any number of Nintendo Pokémon Trainer Club accounts